Dons (singer): 2008–2014: Return to Latvia, Eurovision attempts

-During this period, his marriage with his wife and muse Lily would dissolve and officially end in 2013.
-His divorce would become the inspiration for his first single "Pēdējā Vēstule" ("lit.
+During this period, his marriage to Lily dissolved and officially ended in 2013.
+His divorce became the inspiration for his first single "Pēdējā Vēstule" ("lit.
 'Last Letter'") off his next studio album, Varanasi (2014).
 He considers the album a continuation of his previous album Signāls, stating, "On a sensory level, the album Varanasi is full of relationships, everyday life and cognition.
 Musically from choir and strings to electronics and rock.
 I'm happy for the producers' courage not to be afraid to experiment with innovative things".

 In 2014, he participated in Dziesma (lit.
 'Song') with "Pēdējā Vēstule" in an attempt to represent Latvia in the Eurovision Song Contest".
-While the song in Latvian is dedicated to his ex-wife, he stated if he had won, he would have sung a version he wrote himself in English and re-dedicate that version to his father who passed away in 2007.
-However, he finished in second place behind Aarzemnieki losing by 97 votes, much to the surprise of many.
-Despite the loss at the Dziema 2014, the song would win Song of the Year at both the 2013 Muzikālās Banka (Musical Bank) and the Latvian Music Recording Awards.
+While the song in Latvian is dedicated to his ex-wife, he stated if he had won, he would have sung a version he wrote himself in English and re-dedicate that version to his father who died in 2007.
+However, he finished in second place behind Aarzemnieki, losing by 97 votes, much to the surprise of many.
+Despite the loss at the Dziema 2014, the song won Song of the Year at both the 2013 Muzikālās Banka (Musical Bank) and the Latvian Music Recording Awards.
 Due to his popularity, his tour for the album had to be extended, including going from one show at Palladium Riga to six sold out nights.
 The album reached gold status in Latvia in less than two months after being released.
-He would have major success at the 2014 Latvian Music Recording Awards, with Varanasi winning Pop Album of the Year and winning Song of the Year with his single "Tev Piedzims Bērns" (lit.
+He had major success at the 2014 Latvian Music Recording Awards, with Varanasi winning Pop Album of the Year and winning Song of the Year with his single "Tev Piedzims Bērns" (lit.
 'Child Born to You') and Top Radio Hit with "Pāriet Bailes" (lit.
-'Fear Goes Away'), which would also win Song of the Year at the 2014 Muzikālās Banka (lit.
+'Fear Goes Away'), which also won Song of the Year at the 2014 Muzikālās Banka (lit.
 'Musical Bank') awards.

 Inspired by the success of Varanasi, Dons embarked on a 25000 km journey via the Trans-Siberian Railway from Moscow to Vladivostok, Siberia, and later flying to Delhi, India, and traveling by train to Varanasi in 2014.
 About his motivation, Dons said, "Although in the song ('Pēdējā Vēstule'), Varanasi is a metaphor for peace of mind, which we can also find in the beet fields, on the stage, at the wheel of a car - wherever there is a place.
 I know that in any case, getting to this city will be emotional".
 Traveling alone, he brought only the necessities and his guitar in a creative search for materials for his next album.